Tests after a diagnosis of breast cancer

 This is called staging.
 Staging tests for breast cancer include:

-• Lymph node ultrasound scan.
-This is a scan that uses sound waves to look at the lymph nodes in the area of your armpit (axilla), to see if they look abnormal.
+- Lymph node ultrasound scan.
+This is a scan that uses sound waves to look at the lymph nodes in the area of your armpit (axilla).
 The scan is done in the X-ray department of the hospital.
 The scan is painless and only takes a few minutes.
 If the lymph nodes look abnormal, a biopsy (tissue sample) will be taken to see if the cancer has travelled to the lymph nodes.

-• Blood tests.
-Blood tests can check your general health to make sure you're fit for surgery.
-These tests can also give information about your liver and bones.
+- Blood tests.
+Blood tests can check your general health, for example, to make sure you're fit for surgery.
+Blood tests can also give information about your liver and bones.
+You may need an X-ray or scans if your blood tests show any abnormal changes.

-• X-rays.
-X-rays can check for bone and joint problems.
+- X-rays.
+X-rays can check for bone and other joint problems.
+X-rays can also show changes in tissues and organs, such as the breast.
 You may have a chest X-ray to check you are fit for surgery.
 You may need a spine X-ray if you're having back pain.

-• CT scan.
+- CT scan.
 A type of X-ray that gives a detailed picture of the tissues inside your body.
+Usually the scan will be of your chest, abdomen and pelvis.

-• PET scan.
-A radioactive injection that will show up any cancer spread to other parts of your body on a CT scan picture.
+- PET CT scan.
+A radioactive injection that will show up any cancer spread to other parts tissues or organs on a CT scan picture.

-• Ultrasound scan of the liver.
-A device like a microphone passed over your tummy to give a picture of your liver.
-It can show any abnormal changes that might suggest the cancer has spread there.
+- Ultrasound scan of the liver.
+A device like a microphone passed over your tummy to give a picture of your liver so your doctor can see any changes to your liver.

-• Lymph node biopsy.
+- Lymph node biopsy.
 This means taking and testing a sample of cells from the lymph nodes to see if they contain cancer cells.
-This can be done before surgery if the lymph nodes look abnormal on a scan.
+It't important to know this, as it will influence the type of treatment you need.
+This will be done before surgery if the lymph nodes look abnormal on a scan.
 Your surgeon may also remove lymph nodes during breast cancer surgery.

-Samples of your cancer (biopsy) will be tested to give your doctors more information about your cancer, to help them plan the best treatment for you.
+Samples of your cancer cells (biopsy) will be tested to give your doctors more information about receptors, to help them plan the best treatment for you.

 You may also have a test called Oncotype DX.
 This gives information about how your cancer might grow and if you're likely to benefit from chemotherapy.